Belgian Revolution

-The Belgian Revolution (Révolution belge, Belgische Revolutie/opstand/omwenteling) was the conflict which led to the secession of the southern provinces (mainly the former Southern Netherlands) from the United Kingdom of the Netherlands and the establishment of an independent Kingdom of Belgium.
+The Belgian Revolution (Révolution belge, Belgische Revolutie/opstand/omwenteling) was a conflict which led to the secession of the southern provinces (mainly the former Southern Netherlands) from the United Kingdom of the Netherlands and the establishment of an independent Kingdom of Belgium.

 The people of the south were mainly Flemings and Walloons.
 Both peoples were traditionally Roman Catholic as contrasted with Protestant-dominated (Dutch Reformed) people of the north.
 Many outspoken liberals regarded King William I's rule as despotic.
 There were high levels of unemployment and industrial unrest among the working classes.

 On 25 August 1830, riots erupted in Brussels and shops were looted.
-Theatregoers who had just watched the nationalistic opera La muette de Portici joined the mob.
+Theatergoers who had just watched the nationalistic opera La muette de Portici joined the mob.
 Uprisings followed elsewhere in the country.
 Factories were occupied and machinery destroyed.
 Order was restored briefly after William committed troops to the Southern Provinces but rioting continued and leadership was taken up by radicals, who started talking of secession.

-Dutch units saw the mass desertion of recruits from the southern provinces and pulled out.
-The States-General in Brussels voted in favour of secession and declared independence.
-In the aftermath, a National Congress was assembled.
+Dutch units saw mass desertion of recruits from the southern provinces and pulled out.
+On September 27, a newly formed Provisional Government in Brussels declared independence and called for the election of a National Congress.
 King William refrained from future military action and appealed to the Great Powers.
 The resulting 1830 London Conference of major European powers recognized Belgian independence.
-Following the installation of Leopold I as "King of the Belgians" in 1831, King William made a belated attempt to reconquer Belgium and restore his position through a military campaign.
-This "Ten Days' Campaign" failed because of French military intervention.
+Following the installation of Leopold I as King of the Belgians in 1831, King William made a belated attempt to reconquer Belgium and restore his position through a military campaign.
+This Ten Days' Campaign failed because of French military intervention.
 The Dutch accepted the decision of the London conference and Belgian independence in 1839 by signing the Treaty of London.

 United Kingdom of the Netherlands

 After the defeat of Napoleon at the Battle of Waterloo in 1815, the Congress of Vienna created a kingdom for the House of Orange-Nassau, thus combining the United Provinces of the Netherlands with the former Austrian Netherlands to create a strong buffer state north of France; with the addition of those provinces the Netherlands became a rising power.
-Symptomatic of the tenor of diplomatic bargaining at Vienna was the early proposal to reward Prussia for its fight against Napoleon with the former Habsburg territory.
-When the United Kingdom insisted on retaining the former Dutch Ceylon and the Cape Colony, which it had seized while the Netherlands was ruled by Napoleon, the new Kingdom of the Netherlands was compensated with these southern provinces (modern Belgium).
+When the United Kingdom insisted on retaining the former Dutch Ceylon and the Cape Colony, which it had seized while the Netherlands was ruled by Napoleon, the new Kingdom of the Netherlands was compensated with these southern provinces.

-Causes of the Revolution
+Causes of the revolution

 The revolution was due to a combination of factors, the main one being the difference of religion (Catholic in today's Belgium, Protestant in today's Netherlands) and the general lack of autonomy given to the south.